 Researchers: Heather Dixon, PhD, GWF Research Associate, Biomonitoring (2017–present) with Deborah MacLatchy’s lab (Laurier)

-I am investigating contaminant levels (particularly mercury) and trophic interactions in the food webs of subarctic lakes in the Dehcho region of the Northwest Territories, and developing an acoustic telemetry study to investigate walleye habitat use in Tathlina Lake.
+I am investigating contaminant levels (particularly mercury) and trophic interactions in the food webs of subarctic lakes in the Dehcho region of the Northwest Territories.
+My particular focus of this work is a fish-down study at Sanguez Lake, conducted in collaboration with Jean Marie First Nation, the Dehcho AAROM (Aboriginal Aquatic Resource And Oceans Management) program, and the University of Waterloo, where we are hoping to reduce mercury in northern pike and make them safer to eat.
+I am also helping to develop an acoustic tagging study of Arctic grayling in Kakisa River to assess habitat use, in collaboration with the Ka'a'gee Tu First Nation, Dehcho AAROM, and the University of Waterloo.
 This work is important in developing updated consumption guidelines for mercury concentrations and for assessing the sustainability of fisheries in the Dehcho.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×